GPIG-T2/simulation/README.md

 ## WHO

-The counter-contagion models is provided under [`WHO/`](WHO/).
+The counter-contagion models are provided under [`WHO/`](WHO/).
 2 models are provided, one based on trigger-events and the other on a simple threshold-lockdown system.
-This model is also capable of connecting to the server instance via either WebSockets or REST, depending on what is available.
+These models are also capable of connecting to the server instance via either WebSockets or REST, depending on what is available.

 To run, you can use the following command: